FengJunJie1/fcpn/README.md

 ## Download and Get Started.
 Operating environment:
 <br>
 The software is developed with C++ and QT in the Windows operational systems.
-We offer the Windows, Linux, and macOS(beta) versions.
+We offer the Windows, Linux, and macOS (beta) versions.
+We encourage you to use the tool in the Windows environment as it has been performed strict testing in this environment.
+We welcome any use suggestions and comments in different operational systems.
 <br>
 **************************
 Download: